Public Health Leadership Program MPH - Health Care and Prevention Track

 To earn the MPH degree, students are required to meet School of Public Health core course requirements and to develop general competency in the concepts of population health.
 The following core courses have been designed specifically for this program: Clinical Epidemiology, Quantitative Methods for Health Care Professionals, Health Care in the United States, Strategies of Prevention for Clinicians, and Environmental Health.
 Students may choose elective courses in population sciences (health assessment, policy development, health care assurance), critical appraisal of the health literature, and other areas suited to their interests and career goals.
 Students also complete a Master’s Paper, a Practicum Experience, an oral presentation, and a written comprehensive examination.
 The MPH course of study requires a minimum of 42 credit hours.
 See the PHLP Student Handbook for more information on program guidelines and requirements.

-Applications to the Health Care and Prevention concentration are accepted for Summer Session II or fall semester.
-The 2014 application deadline for both summer and fall admission is March 1.
+Applications to the Health Care and Prevention track are accepted for Summer Session II or fall semester.
+The 2018 application deadline for both summer and fall admission is February 2.
+Medical students must have completed at least one clinical year prior to beginning the program.
 For step-by-step instructions to the application process, see How to Apply.